OShane-McKenzie/student_progress_tracker/README.md

 # student_progress_tracker

-This is a progress tracker for police/law enforcement students in training, built using the Python Flet module.
+This is a progress tracker for police/law enforcement students in training, built using the Python Flet module ( @flet-dev ).

 ## Features